EnumCode/Max_Flow_Visualization/README.md

 # Max_Flow_Visualization
-A step by step visualization of edmond-karp algorithm showing the flow in the network after each of edmond-karp's algorithm iterations until finally terminating upon reaching maximum flow.
+A step by step visualization of edmond-karp algorithm showing the flow in the network after each of iteration of the algorithm until finally terminating upon reaching maximum flow.